Hop Latent Viroid in Cannabis

 How can Hop Latent Viroid be Controlled?

-Although HLVd can be eliminated from a cannabis or hemp plant via tissue culture, it is a long and laborious process that should only be reserved for cultivars that are critical to you business.
+Although HLVd can be eliminated from a cannabis or hemp plant via tissue culture, it is a long and laborious process that should only be reserved for cultivars that are critical to your business.

 As with most plant pathogens, prevention is key.
 Good sanitation practices will go a long way in preventing the spread of HLVd and all other plant pathogens.
 Use fresh gloves each time you handle a new plant and sterilize tools often.
+Visitors and staff whole also use footbaths before entering the growing area and wear hairnets, beard nets, gloves, and coveralls.

 Test for Hop Latent Viroid with PathoSEEK